rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 ### Step 2: Bump the version

-Fix the bug, bump the version to `1.3.1` in package.json file
+Fix the bug, bump the version to `1.3.1` in the package.json file.

 ### Step 3: Merge to main and Tag

-- Merge the hotfix branch into both `main` and `develop`
+- Merge the hotfix branch into both `main` and `develop`.
 - Tag `main` with `v1.3.1`.

 ### Step 4: Push tags to main

-Push all the branches and tags to the remote repository
+Push all the branches and tags to the remote repository.

 ```bash
 git push origin main develop